-Year one aligns with the standard university terms and does not extend into the summer holiday period.
-You will have one placement in first year, lasting four weeks, and you will also have Wednesday afternoons free.
-Having just four weeks in placement means university catered accommodation, as opposed to non-catered, accommodation, becomes a more viable option.
+You will have one placement in first year, lasting four-six weeks, and you will also have Wednesday afternoons free.
+Having just four-six weeks in placement means university catered accommodation, as opposed to non-catered, accommodation, becomes a more viable option.

 Clinical skill development is an essential part of any nursing course.
 This will occur both in teaching and practice.
 In the first year, you will study in a clinical learning environment with experts through experience, expert nurses and university lecturers to develop communication and extended nursing skills to prepare you for nursing practice.